Byronwezvo/monkey-api/README.md

 # Monkey Api

-This is the abck end api for Stitch wallet.
+This is the back end api for Stitch wallet.
 Development for this project started on **1 May 2020**.

 **Developed by Byron**